open-telemetry/opentelemetry-ruby/adapters/datadog-porting-guide.md

 * `Span` `:kind` defaults to `:internal` (other available options include `:client` or `:server`)

 ### Runnable example

 * Gemfile should include "opentelemetry-adapters-#{adapter_name}"

+### Runtime performance considerations

+Watch for "low hanging fruit" performance improvements including:
+* reduce object allocations - move to a constant, or cache values that would be generated repeatedly
+* look for "easy wins" vs. "complete redesigns"

 ## Testing